VRGroupRWTH/DaVE/website/content/guide_content.md

 #### Preliminaries ####
 If you plan to execute any of the examples provided in DaVE, you either need a recent Docker or Singularity/Apptainer version installed on the machine you plan to run on.
 Further, you need to be able to execute shell scripts.
 - Information on Docker can be found here [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/)
-- Information on Apptainer can be found here [https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/) and its compatability with singularity is described here [https://apptainer.org/docs/user/main/singularity_compatibility.html](https://apptainer.org/docs/user/main/singularity_compatibility.html)
+- Information on Apptainer can be found here [https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/) and its compatibility with singularity is described here [https://apptainer.org/docs/user/main/singularity_compatibility.html](https://apptainer.org/docs/user/main/singularity_compatibility.html)

 #### Finding Examples ####
 The browser offers a gallery view of all the examples available in DaVE.
 Each thumbnail was produced by the underlying example.
 You can filter the examples by entering search terms in the search mask or by specifying [tags](#tags).
 Tags can also be selected by clicking the tag annotation below the title of each example.
 Additionally, you can filter by the date when the example was added.

 When clicking on one of the examples in the gallery view, you are redirected to a page containing more information on that example.
-If available, additional images can be cycled through at the top and an interactive preview of the visualizaiton can be explored.
+If available, additional images can be cycled through at the top and an interactive preview of the visualization can be explored.
 Below are descriptions of the visualization methods and its application with references for further reading.

 ##### Tags #####